fserdeniz/Metal-Surface-Defect-Detection-with-YOLOv9/README.md

 This repository contains the project I developed as part of the Engineering Design-2 course at Kocaeli University.
 The project focuses on defect detection on metal surfaces and aims to provide solutions with using YOLOv9.

+This notebook is a implementation of a tutorial, which is written by [Piotr Skalski & James Gallagher.](https://blog.roboflow.com/train-yolov9-model/)

 ## Table of Contents

 - [Introduction](#introduction)